AnKlinger/AnKlinger.github.io/README.md

   <br>
   The TCGA Ovarian Cancer Dataset.
 The Dataset should be available somewhere on the website in the link.
   <br><br>
-  The plots are taken from <a href="https://bmjopen.bmj.com/content/7/4/e014467" target="_blank">here</a>, but no data is publicly available.
+  The CARDIIGAN Dataset is not publicly availabel.The plots are taken from <a href="https://bmjopen.bmj.com/content/7/4/e014467" target="_blank">here</a>.